hugobrenet/opensvc-gateway-mcp/README.md

 - FastAPI application using a `src/` layout
 - health endpoint for service checks
+- Basic Auth validation endpoint against the OpenSVC Collector
-- test coverage for the health endpoint
+- test coverage for the health and auth endpoints

 Planned scope:

-- validate user Basic Auth against the OpenSVC Collector
 - connect to the OpenSVC Collector MCP server with the same user credentials
 - expose controlled backend endpoints for MCP access
 - avoid storing user passwords beyond the current request/session boundary